Aidunlin/MeanScout/README.md

 Setting `group` to a truthy value moves the metric in question to a new line, as every metric will be placed next to the last metric.
 Setting `group` with a string will add a group label before the current metric, and all metrics after will appear to be 'grouped' together (until the next metric with a `group` string).

 - A `toggle` metric will have a toggleable button.
 Value is a boolean.
 - A `number` metric will have an incremental and decremental button.
-Including a `max` value will change the maximum value for the metric in question (default 100).
+You can set a `max` value, but the maximum will always be 99.
 Value is a number.
 - A `select` metric will have a dropdown selector.
 There must be an array of string `values` to create options for the selector.
 Value is a string (selected option).
 - A `text` metric will have a text input.
-Including a string `tip` value will change the placeholder (within the input element).
-Including `length` set to `long` will produce a full-width input.
+Setting a `tip` value will add a placeholder within the input field.
+Setting `length` to `"long"` will produce a full-width input.
 Value is a string.
 - A `rating` metric will have a star rating bar.
 Value is a number (0-5).
 You can reset the rating bar to 0 by tapping the first star twice.

 When saving/downloading, every metric's value will be placed in the same order the metrics were created (with team/match/absent first).